eehakkin/ldap-shadow/README.md

 User commands
 -------------

  * **ldap-chfn**:     Change the full name, the home, mobile and work phone numbers and the room number of an LDAP user account on an LDAP server.
  * **ldap-chsh**:     Change the login shell of an LDAP user account on an LDAP server.
  * **ldap-passwd**:   Change the password of an LDAP user account on an LDAP server.
+ * **ldap-pwqcheck**: Check the password quality for an LDAP user account.
  * **ldap-pwqgen**:   Generate a quality controllable random passphrase for an LDAP user account.

 Administrative commands